👆My Path👇

 University of San Francisco (1994) Oakland Hills Fire (1991) Community College (1990) & Started DBA Phantom Records (1989)

-After deciding he would like to become better at Graphic Design, Jheri left the workforce to focus full-time on education.
+After deciding he would like to become better at Graphic Design, Michael left the workforce to focus full-time on education.
 He enrolled in Community College in Oakland, California, majoring in Desktop Publishing.
-Jheri transferred to the University of San Francisco to continue his education.
+Michael transferred to the University of San Francisco to continue his education.
 He was elected Freshman Class President in his first year and won as a write-in after memorizing the names of 200 freshmen he had just met.
 He is the only one who has ever done that in the school's history.

 -